 Developed by Ethan L. Chazin, MBA

 1. Begin by taking a snapshot of your current organization’s vitality.
-You do this by going up-down your organization to the three levels (Leadership Team, Middle Management, and front-line client/stakeholder-facing staff) and then across your organization’s functional areas (Marketing, HR, Finance, Operations, Customer Care, Community Engagement, Programs…) At every level and in every business Unit/functional area, the objective is to identify where there are vacancies.
+You do this by going up-down your organization to the three levels (Leadership, Middle Management, and front-line client-facing staff) and then across your organization’s functional areas (Marketing, HR, Finance, Operations, Customer Care, Community Engagement, Programs…) At every level and in every business Unit/functional area, the objective is to identify where there are vacancies.
 For each vacancy, you will want to prioritize your urgency to fill each of the roles.

 2. For every individual, you want to identify the skills, background, experience, certifications, training, language proficiency, culture immersion, memberships, Affiliations, volunteer work that each employee possesses that is NOT currently being leveraged/taken advantage of in their current role.
 You will use this information to develop a career action plan, re-architect their job description, think of job rotations for them.
 Start by placing each individual into the most appropriate category (box) of the nine (9) box matrix that assesses employees (use their most recent performance review) based on their current Performance and their Potential on a scale of LOW > MEDIUM > HIGH.

-3. Conduct an organization-wide employee Return on Investment assessment: ask Ethan for his assessment of how to conduct an eROI, as well as how to measure the success rate of your organization’s “Quality of Hires”.
+3. Conduct an organization-wide employee Return on Investment assessment.
+Ask Ethan for his assessment how to conduct an eROI, as well as how to measure the success rate of your organization’s “Quality of Hires”.

 4. Conduct The Chazin Group workplace culture vitality survey.